AriFordsham/GHCWiki/new-axioms/discussion-page.md

 type instance Lacks e (HCons e' l')  | e /~ e'   = Lacks e l'   -- no instance for the equality
 ```

-- **Idiom of total instance** (this would apply to all the HList examples).
-We only need one instance group for the whole; then it's the type family decl that seems superfluous.
-Perhaps we could allow:
+- **Idiom of a total function** (this would apply to all the HList examples).
+We only need one instance group for the whole family; then putting both decls seems superfluous.
+Perhaps we could conflate them:

   ```wiki
       type family Equal a b :: Bool where